Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Introduction

 The origin of globular clusters (GCs) has long challenged models of galaxy formation.
 GCs are bi-modal, with blue, metal-poor (MP), and red, metal-rich (MR), sub-populations \citep{Larsen01,Brodie06,Brodie12}.
 The distribution of metalicities for the two populations typically peak at ${\rm [Fe/H]\sim -1.5}$ and $-0.5$ respectively, though both peaks tend to shift to higher ${\rm [Fe/H]}$ with increasing galaxy luminosity \citep{Brodie91, Brodie06,Peng06,Forte09,Kruijssen14}.
 In the Milky-Way, the populations are typically divided at ${\rm [Fe/H]\sim -1.1}$.
 MP GCs typically comprise $\sim 0.5-0.67$ of the total GC population, with the fraction even higher in low mass dwarfs \citep{Strader06,Peng06}.
 Both populations have comparable ages, to within measurement errors, roughly $12.5\Gyr \pm 1\Gyr$ \citep[e.g.][]{Marin09, vandenburg13,Forbes15}, though most models suggest that MP GCs formed on average earlier than MR ones \citep[e.g.][]{Forbes15}.
 This corresponds to GCs having formed before $z\sim 3$, possibly even before the end of reionization.

 The mass functions of both MP and MR GCs are roughly the same.
 Both have a log-normal distribution, with typical masses in the range $\sim 10^4-10^6\msun$ and an average mass of $\sim 2\times 10^5$ \citep{Brodie06,Wehner08,Harris13}.
-The cutoff at the low mass end is thought to be due to disruption and evaporation of low mass GCs since their formation, while the initial mass function may have been a power law \citep[e.g.][]{Elmegreen10,Kruijssen15}.
-Furthermore, the surviving GCs should have undergone mass loss since their formation.
+The cutoff at the low mass end is thought to be due to disruption and evaporation of low mass GCs since their formation, while the initial mass function may have been a power law \citep{Elmegreen97,Elmegreen10,Baumgardt98,Fall01,Kravtsov05,Prieto08,McLaughlin08,Kruijssen15}.
+However, others have argued that the tidal forces experienced by GCs in the early Universe may have been much weaker than assumed, and thus that it is unlikely that a power law initial mass function could have been transformed into a log-normal distribution \citep{Gieles16,Renaud17}.
+Regardless, the surviving GCs should have undergone mass loss since their formation.
 Models attempting to explain chemical abundance anomalies in GCs by invoking multiple stellar populations require the mass at formation to be $>20$ times more massive than present day masses (see \citealp{Kruijssen14} for a recent review of such models).
-However, empirical models based on the observational consequences of such massive proto GCs suggest the mass loss ratio must be less than 10 \citep{MBK17}, while analytical models of the physics of GC disruption predict mass loss ratios as low as $\sim 3$ \citep{Kruijssen15}.
+However, empirical models based on the observational consequences of such massive proto GCs suggest the mass loss ratio must be less than 10 \citep{MBK17}, while analytical models of the physics of GC disruption predict mass loss ratios as low as $\sim 3$ \citep{Fall01,Kruijssen15}, which is also found in N-body simulations of cluster disruption \citep{Webb15}.
 MP and MR GCs have comparable sizes, with half light radii of $\sim 2-3 \pc$ \citep{Brodie06}.